Special Education Teacher

 If you were made the country's Education Czar for a day, what changes would you implement for public schools, and special ed programs in particular?

-Asked by Artof20 over 12 years ago
+Asked by Artof20 almost 13 years ago

 (1) Mandatory preschool for all children.
 The importance of early intervention to identify and address children's learning and social-emotional problems has been established in research.
 Despite this, there remains a lack of access to education for young children who may need it the most.
 (2) Equalized funding for public schools.
 I would abolish the current property tax-based system and provide additional funding for public schools in low-income communities.
 Otherwise, there is very little hope of making any significant impact on the achievement gap between children in high-income and low-income communities.
 (3) Improvements to the process of assessing children with special needs.
 Most children with special needs are still required to take state and district assessments (high-stakes tests) based on their chronological grade level, despite the fact that they may be 2 or more years behind their peers academically.
 This testing is a complete waste of time and tax-payer money and provides utterly useless information about the child's skills as it is designed to measure their progress based on standards which are beyond their current program of instruction.